blazerer/cv/index.md

  </p>
  <i>
  Improvement of Turkish Languages Translator and Yakut Language<br>
- Worked on the multi-language translation models with Tranformer RNNs and tried to find the best experiments' setup by preparation of corpora and tuning of models.
+ Worked on the multi-language translation models with Tranformer RNNs and tried to find the best experiments' setup by preparation of corpora and tuning of models.<br><br>
- In the end, we achieved better quality on the az-ru, kz-ru, uz-ru than our baselines.
+ In the end, we achieved better quality on the az-ru, kz-ru, uz-ru than our baselines. <br>
  Result for the small languages (tatarian, bashkir and yakut) had significant metrics' increase.
-For the yakut language it was the first registered translation system.
+For the yakut language it was the first registered translation system.<br>
   Thus, as Yakut language is endangered one but has highly significance for the russian indigenous people, this achievement was reflected in the documentary:
  </i>
  <br>